-Display tracks in the views To display any type of track, you must check the box next to the name of the track in the Tracks panel .
+Display tracks in To display any type of track, you must check the box next to the name of the track in the the views Tracks panel .
 This is the only condition needed to view a Ruler track.
 For any type of track other than a Ruler, you must also expand the track as described below.
-Expand/collapse tracks for selected sequences Do any of the following: Click the plus/minus sign to the left of the sequence name ( ) ).
-To expand tracks for selected sequences, choose Sequence &gt; Expand Sequence Rows or Overview &gt; Expand Overview Rows; or right-click on the selection and choose Expand.
-To collapse tracks for selected sequences, choose Sequence &gt; Collapse Sequence Rows or Overview &gt; Collapse Overview Rows; or right-click on the selection and choose Collapse.
-To expand/ collapse tracks for all sequences in a particular view Ensure that no sequences are selected.
-To expand tracks for all sequences, choose Sequence &gt; Expand All Rows or Overview &gt; Expand All Rows; or right-click in the view and choose Expand All.
-To collapse tracks for all sequences, choose Sequence &gt; Collapse All Rows or Overview &gt; Collapse All Rows; or right-click in the view and choose Collapse All.
-Hide tracks Do one of the following: To hide a specific track from all views, uncheck the box next to the name of the track in the Tracks panel.
+Expand/collapse tracks for selected sequences Click the plus/minus sign to the left of the sequence name ().
+To expand tracks for selected sequences, choose Sequence > Expand Sequence Rows or Overview > Expand Overview Rows; or right-click on the selection and choose Expand.
+To collapse tracks for selected sequences, choose Sequence > Collapse Sequence Rows or Overview > Collapse Overview Rows; or right-click on the selection and choose Collapse.
+To expand/ collapse tracks for all sequences in a particular view To expand tracks for all sequences, choose Sequence > Expand All Rows or Overview > Expand All Rows; or right-click in the view and choose Expand All.
+To collapse tracks for all sequences, choose Sequence > Collapse All Rows or Overview > Collapse All Rows; or right-click in the view and choose Collapse All.
+Hide tracks To hide a specific track from all views, uncheck the box next to the name of the track in the Tracks panel.
 To hide a specific track in one view only, right-click on the track within that view and choose Hide Track.
-Alternatively, select a track and use Edit &gt; Delete or press the Delete key.
-To hide all tracks in one view only, click the minus sign ((C)) to the left of the sequence name in that view, or use Analysis &gt; Collapse Sequence Rows or Overview &gt; Collapse Sequence Rows.
+Alternatively, select a track and use Edit > Delete or press the Delete key.
+To hide all tracks in one view only, click the minus sign () to the left of the sequence name in that view, or use Analysis > Collapse Sequence Rows or Overview > Collapse Sequence Rows.
 To hide all tracks in all views, do a combination of the above.
-Access the options for a particular type of track Do either of the following: Right-click on a track in either view and choose Show Track Options.
+Access the options for a particular type of track Po either of the following: Right-click on a track in either view and choose Show Track Options.